Lindau Nobel Laureate Meetings: Scientific programme

-Apart from the abovementioned, there are also other formats such as Poster Sessions, Science Walks, Laureate Lunches and Life Lectures.
+Apart from the abovementioned, there are also other formats such as Science Walks, Laureate Lunches and Life Lectures.

 Social programme

 The Lindau Nobel Laureate Meetings also host several events with social functions like dinners, BBQs and cultural events.
-Since 2010 one evening of each meeting is dedicated to an alternating partner country.
-The partner countries so far have been India (2009), the European Union (2010), the United States of America (2011), Singapore (2012), South Korea (2013), Australia (2014), France (2015), Austria (2016), Mexico (2017), China (2018) and South Africa (2019).
+Since 2010 one evening of each meeting is dedicated to an alternating partner country or region.
+The partner countries so far have been, among others:India (2009), the European Union (2010), the United States of America (2011), Singapore (2012), South Korea (2013), Australia (2014), France (2015), Austria (2016), Mexico (2017), China (2018) and South Africa (2019), the United Kingdom (2022), Indonesia (2023) and Texas (2024).

 Boat trip to Mainau Island

-The last day of each meeting includes both scientific and social programme features with a boat trip to Mainau Island.
-The visit to the island owned by the Bernadotte family is designed both to let the meetings culminate in a final panel discussion on a topic combining science and society and to give the young scientists the opportunity to visit Mainau, the ‘flower island’.
+The last day of each meeting includes both scientific and social programme features with a boat trip to Mainau Island The last day of each meeting includes both scientific and social programme features with a boat trip to Mainau Island at the invitation of the state of Baden-Württemberg.
+The visit to the island owned by the comital Bernadotte family of Mainau is designed both to let the meetings culminate in a final panel discussion on a topic combining science and society and to give the young scientists the opportunity to visit Mainau, the ‘flower island’.

 Participants

-Meetings dedicated to a single discipline are usually attended by about 30–40 Nobel laureates and 500–600 young scientists representing around 80 different countries.
+Meetings dedicated to a single discipline are usually attended by about 30–40 Nobel laureates and 500–600 young scientists representing around 80 countries.
 In addition, several special guests of honour from politics, business and academia as well as international journalists attend the meetings.

 Application process

 Young scientists who want to participate need to pass a multi-stage application process.
-The application is open to undergraduates, PhD students and post-doc researchers under the age of 35 who are at the top of their class and do not hold a permanent position yet.
+The application is open to undergraduates, PhD students and post-doc researchers who are at the top of their class and do not hold a permanent position yet.
 Young scientists can only participate once in a Lindau meeting.